 What’s on your website?
 Are there pretty pictures of your products?
-Info about the person who owns the business and his/her staff?
+Info about the person who owns the business and their staff?
 Testimonials from happy customers/clients?
 State-of-the-art demonstration videos?
 A link to a lecture you presented last year?

-Educating through content
+Educating through content on your website

-Creating educational content like this allows you to obtain a reputation as a helpful resource rather than just a website/business that’s pushing product.
+Creating educational content like this allows you to obtain a reputation as a helpful resource rather than just a website/business pushing products.
 Customers respect industry leaders who can speak authoritatively on a variety of issues and who are willing to be a little vulnerable in the process.
 This allows your audience to forge a connection to you that is unique.

-Marketing materials vs educational materials
+Marketing materials vs. educational materials

-According to marketing experts Andreas Eisingerich and Simon Bell of Sloan Review, “efforts to enhance customers’ service knowledge and provide them with the skills and abilities to use critical information can help companies differentiate their service offerings and provide a strong foundation on which to build trusting relationships with customers.”
+According to marketing experts Andreas Eisingerich and Simon Bell of Sloan Review, “Efforts to enhance customers’ service knowledge and provide them with the skills and abilities to use critical information can help companies differentiate their service offerings and provide a strong foundation on which to build trusting relationships with customers.”

-In short, what that means is the best customers are informed and empowered, which allows them to be confident in their decisions.
+In short, that means the best customers are informed and empowered, which allows them to be confident in their decisions.
 Whereas some companies believe that ignorance on the part of their customers is okay, studies show that to be untrue.
 The more educated they are – thanks to your efforts – the more satisfied they’ll be with their choices and their relationship with your business.

-Take advantage of “thought leaders”
+Take advantage of “thought leaders.”

-Consult with website building professionals
+Consult with website – building professionals.

-The experts at Watershed9 know what it takes to attract individuals to your website and understand the idiosyncrasies of taking lookers and turning them into customers or clients.
+The experts at Watershed9 know what it takes to attract individuals to your website and understand the peculiarities of taking lookers and turning them into customers or clients.
 At Watershed9, we can suggest options for educating your customers and introduce you to content writers that can help your website climb to the top.

 For more information on educating your customers through effective website building or to schedule a consultation with one of our professionals, call us at 604-337-1449 or complete the contact form on this site.